Principal bundles under reductive groups: Transitive groupoids

-By the case where $H = X$, the restriction of any $H'$\nd module to $[X']_X$ is isomorphic to pullback along $X' \to X$ of a quasi-coherent $\sO_X$\nd module.
-For the required essential surjectivity, it is thus enough to prove the following: given a quasi-coherent $\sO_X$\nd module $\sV$ with pullback $\sV_{X'}$ onto $X'$, any structure
+By the case where $H = X$, the pullback of any affine $H'$\nd scheme along the top arrow of the square is isomorphic to the pullback of an affine scheme over $X$ along the left arrow.
+For the required essential surjectivity, it is thus enough to prove the following: given an affine scheme $Y$ over $X$ and a structure of $H'$\nd scheme